 Verify IR glare is not present at night

-Check with the customer to confirm each camera is live streaming in HD, SD, Local, and recording history as expected
+Check with the customer to confirm each camera is live streaming in HQ, SQ, local streaming, and recording history as expected

 Troubleshooting deployed hardware